 COVID-19 continues to disrupt everyday life across the globe.
 More contagious variants of the virus are necessitating ongoing interventions from governments and private companies.
 Masks are an important component of any COVID mitigation strategy.

 This relatively cheap measure can reduce the amount of virus particles that individuals expel.
-However, masks are difficult for AI developers.
+However, masks are difficult for AI developers in object detection missions.
 Facial recognition AI models can struggle to deal with partially obscured faces, making a range of facial recognition applications less functional.

 It is important that the progress of image recognition systems continues in a world of masks.
-Video or image annotation tool is a vital part of this process.
-Powerful annotation tools can help AI models adjust to changing environments.
+A video or image annotation tool is a vital part of image labeling.
+Powerful annotation tools can help AI models adjust to changing environments and get quality data and results.

 Firstly, this blog will look at some of the important use cases that are made possible with facial recognition capabilities.
-Secondly we will show how data annotation platforms, like Keylabs, can help create powerful training datasets.
+Secondly we will show how data annotation platforms, like the Keylabs labeling tool, can help create powerful training datasets.

 Facial recognition applications